salesforce/lwc-rfcs/text/0000-third-party-web-components-support.md

 should be rendered and its attributes should be set.
 Properties will not be set and no attempt will be made to render the subtree.

-### Custom element conflicts

-In environments like the Salesforce platform which employ a multitenant architecture, developers will certainly run into custom element conflicts when given the freedom to register their own components.
-This can be managed in some environments (i.e., internal developers or applications consuming OSS LWC) but will require virtualization per sandbox before we can GA the feature.

 #### Proposed solution

 From the platform perspective, there are a few things that Locker vNext needs to implement in order